Concepts

 Rolling your own crypto data layer means stitching together separate provider APIs, each with its own authentication, rate limits, response shapes, pagination model, and error codes.
 Hive replaces that patchwork with one MCP connection:

-- Deterministic tool names and stable input schemas designed for LLM function calling, not human REST consumption.
+- Deterministic tool names: stable input schemas designed for LLM function calling, not human REST consumption.

 Coverage